lexchou-aspose/Aspose.3D-Products/3d/net/watermark/3ds/_index.md

     {{< blocks/products/pf/agp/about-file-section >}}

+            {{< blocks/products/pf/agp/democard icon="fa-cogs" text=" No need to download or setup anything" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-edit" text=" No need to write or compile code" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-file-text" text=" Just upload 3DS file and hit the \"Watermark\" button" >}}
+            {{< blocks/products/pf/agp/democard icon="fa-download" text=" Download 3DS file from the link, if required" >}}

+        {{< blocks/products/pf/agp/about-file-text fileFormat="3DS" readMoreLink="https://docs.fileformat.com/3d/3ds/" >}}
+A file with 3DS extension represents 3D Studio (DOS) mesh file format used by Autodesk 3D Studio.
+Autodesk 3D Studio has been in 3D file format market since 1990s and has now evolved to 3D Studio MAX for working with 3D modeling, animation and rendering.
+A 3DS file contains data for 3D representation of scenes and images and is one of the popular file formats for 3D data import and export.
+It considers information like camera locations, Mesh data, lighting information, viewport configurations, smoothing group data, bitmap references and attributes to create vertices and polygons for rendering a scene.

+        {{< /blocks/products/pf/agp/about-file-text >}}

+    {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->

 {{< blocks/products/pf/agp/other-supported-section title="Other Supported App to Add Blind Watermark to Formats" subTitle="Using C#, One can also add blind watermark to many other file formats including." >}}